snowYarik/flutter-facebook-auth/README.md

 ## Features

-- Login on iOS, Android and Web.
+- Login on Android, iOS, Web and macOS.
 - Express login on Android.
 - Granted and declined permissions.
 - User information, picture profile and more.